Materials and Techniques in Early Netherlandish Painting,

 Chantal Olijerhoek and Paul Koopman (firstname.lastname@example.org).

 Open to all ResMA students and PhD candidates Art and Architectural History, max.
-8 participants.
+6 participants.
 ResMa students have precedence over PhD candidates.
-Students are expected to attend all seminars and lectures and study several readings in advance of the course.
+Students are required to do all readings (several of which in advance of the course) and to attend all seminars and lectures.

 Register via the OSK website.
 Provide a CV and short letter of motivation and send it to email@example.com.
 Application deadline: March 1st, 2021.